 Still standing is the statehouse where George Washington resigned as commander in chief of the Continental Army in 1783 and where the treaty that ended the Revolutionary War was ratified in 1784 (see Paris, Treaty of).
 Other notable landmarks are the Old Treasury (c.1695), the oldest original building in Maryland; the library (1737); St. John's College; and St. Anne's Church (1858–59) and graveyard, where the former royal governor of Annapolis Sir Robert Eden (an ancestor of Anthony Eden) is buried.
 Much 18th-century architecture is preserved in the city.
 Annapolis is the site of the United States Naval Academy, founded in 1845.

-See J. W. McWilliams, Annapolis, City on the Severn: A History (2011).
+See J. W. McWilliams,

 The Columbia Electronic Encyclopedia, 6th ed.
 Copyright © 2023, Columbia University Press.
 All rights reserved.